NaviServer - programmable web server

 After the command completes the connection is returned to the driver thread to be closed or monitored for keep-alive and the calling connection thread continues to execute code.

-ns_returnfile status mime-type filepath
+ns_returnfile status mimetype filename

 After the command completes the connection is returned to the driver thread to be closed or monitored for keep-alive and the calling connection thread continues to execute code.

-ns_returnfp status mime-type channel length
+ns_returnfp status mimetype channel length

-Return length bytes from channel as the response body.
+Sends length bytes from channel as the response body.
 The current offset of the channel is the beginning of the body -- the offset will be left at length bytes.
 The bytes of the file are not transformed in any way.

 After the command completes the connection is returned to the driver thread to be closed or monitored for keep-alive and the calling connection thread continues to execute code.

-Return a complete response to the client using exactly one of -string, -binary, -file or -fileid as the body.
+Sends a complete response to the client using exactly one of -string, -binary, -file or -fileid as the body.

 After the command completes the connection is returned to the driver thread to be closed or monitored for keep-alive and the calling connection thread continues to execute code.

--status status
+-status

 The HTTP status code.
 Default 200.

--type mime-type
+-type

-The mime-type of the response body.
+The MIME type of the response body.
 Default */*.

--headers setid
+-headers

--string body
+-string

 The Tcl string to send as the response body.
 The body may be encoded into an appropriate character set if required by the client and server settings.